 THE ROUTE OF PARKS IN PATAGONIA – CHELENCO LAKE

 The Route of Parks is a vision for the conservation of Chilean Patagonia from Rewilding Chile and the Chilean State, continuing the legacy of Douglas Tompkins.
 It connects 17 national parks between the Lakes District and Cape Horn.
-It protectects 11,3 million of hectarea (28 million acres) and set the stage for quality eco-adventure activities.
+It protectects 11,3 million of hectares (28 million acres) and set the stage for quality eco-adventure activities.

 Right in the middle of this route, there are three parks around the second largest lake in South America, known to locals as Chelenco.
 But officially named Lago General Carrera in Chile and Lago Buenos Aires in Argentina.